erinchocolate/teach-myself-cs/README.md

 # 🤓Teach Myself CS

-This project includes my study plan, notes and resources I use when I study different topic.
+This project includes my study notes, resources I use and projects I create when I study different topic.

 ## How To